jjun9288/Algorithm/프로그래머스/lvl1/README.md

-# Kakao lvl1 in Programmers
+# Solving lvl1 in Programmers

+- kakao : Algorithms from Kakao
+- other : Algorithms from other Companies